gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 ### Q1a: What did we just do?
 Take a minute to think about it before moving on.

-### Q1b: What is the height column and why does that matter for analyses in BEAST?
+### Q1b: What is the height column and why does that matter for analyses/output in BEAST?

 Click on the *Traits* tab (even though we aren’t using it today:)).